drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ### Results

    The table below shows the performance results of the various models tested.
 Models run with the features 'Height' and 'Weight' eliminated are noted as '_EWH'.
-While models run on 'Selected Features' were run strictly on the top 8 features indicated above: Age, Frequency of Vegetables, Gender, Water Intake, Physical Activity, Tech Use, Number of Meals, Family History (Yes).
+Models run with 'Selected Features' were run using only the top 8 features indicated above: Age, Frequency of Vegetables, Gender, Water Intake, Physical Activity, Tech Use, Number of Meals, Family History (Yes).

 ![Model Comparison Table](reports/image1.png)